calummoore/blog-product/content/products/webframe/index.md

 ##### Summary

-Ah, I didn't launch today.
+Ah, I didn't launch today 🤦‍♂️.
 I was hoping to launch at the end of the day, but there were still some loose ends to tie up.
 In particular, I want to add a signup process and more screenshots.